Enjoy Day 2

 // FYI: `[&str; 2]` mean fixed array of &str usize 2.

-// 👍 Anyway fixed size is actually good for memory management, don't hate it!
+// 👍 Anyway fixed size is good for memory management, so don't hate it!

 // array_of_foo.push("baz"); // You can't to fixed Array [&str; 2]